official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Islamic Extremists’.
 161 JIC Assessment, 12 March 2003, ‘International Terrorism: War with Iraq: Update’.

-48

-The Report of the Iraq Inquiry348.
-The warning about the risk of chemical and biological weapons becoming available to extremist groups as a result of military action in Iraq was reiterated on 19 March.162
+348. The warning about the risk of chemical and biological weapons becoming available to extremist groups as a result of military action in Iraq was reiterated on 19 March.162

 349. Addressing the JIC Assessment of 10 February 2003, Mr Blair told the Intelligence